-The European Higher Education Area (EHEA)1 adopts various approaches to external quality assurance, such as accreditation, evaluation, or audits at both institutional and programme levels.
-These approaches, while adapted to their respective contexts, share a common foundation in the Standards and Guidelines for Quality Assurance in the European Higher Education Area (ESG)2 which are applicable to all institutions and programmes, including joint programmes.
-The ESG facilitate the recognition of programmes across Europe and foster trust among higher education institutions.
+The European Higher Education Area (EHEA)adopts various approaches to external quality assurance, which share a common foundation in the Standards and Guidelines for Quality Assurance in the European Higher Education Area (ESG) which are applicable to all institutions and programmes (including joint programmes) and are now under revision1.

-The standards of the european approach for quality assurance of joint programmes3 were adopted in 2015 by the EHEA ministers during the ministerial Conference held in Yerevan in May 2015.
+The standards of the european approach for quality assurance of joint programmes 2 were adopted in 2015 by the EHEA ministers during the ministerial Conference held in Yerevan in May 2015.
 The European Approach (EA) enables institutions opting to use it to request a specific procedure for accrediting joint programmes, reducing redundancies and bureaucratic burdens associated with different national approaches.

-This model is adopted by ANVUR in accordance with the General Guidelines for the 2024-2026 Triennial Planning4 issued by the Ministry of University and Research.
+This model is adopted by ANVUR in accordance with the General Guidelines for the 2024-2026 Triennial Planning3 issued by the Ministry of University and Research.
 Annex 4, section B of the Ministerial Decree (DM) specifies that ANVUR, "for the purposes of the initial and periodic accreditation of international programmes leading to joint or multiple degrees, including those within university alliances, [...] may adopt European models developed and shared for the management of evaluation procedures by a single quality assurance agency among those listed in the EQAR register."

-In line with these provisions, the model applies to the initial accreditation of first cycle (bachelor's degree) and second cycle (master's degree) joint programmes, starting from the 2025/2026 academic year, where the use of the EA is requested by the coordinating institution.
-For the purposes of ministerial accreditation of international joint programmes, the evaluation procedure based on the EA must be coordinated by an agency listed in the European Quality Assurance Register (EQAR); once registered in EQAR, ANVUR will also be able to coordinate the evaluation and accreditation of these programmes.
+In line with these provisions, the model applies to the initial accreditation of first cycle (bachelor's degree) and second cycle (master's degree) joint programmes, starting from the 2025/2026 academic year, and to PhDs programmes.

+To initiate the process, institutions offering a study program or a joint doctorate and intending to make use of the European Approach (EA) must select an agency from those listed in the EQAR register to carry out the evaluation.

-1. The European Approach to Quality Assurance of Joint Programmes
+1. The European Approach to Quality Assurance of Joint Programmes and the role of ANVUR